rust-embedded/book/src/intro/install/verify.md

 If neither command worked as a normal user then try to run them with root permission (e.g. `sudo openocd ..`).
-If the commands do work with root permission then check that the [udev rules] has been correctly set.
+If the commands do work with root permission then check that the [udev rules] have been correctly set.

 [udev rules]: linux.md#udev-rules